Thorold's deer: Description

 Adult male Thorold's deer have antlers, measuring up to 110 cm in beam length, and weighing up to 4 kg.
 Compared with those of wapiti or red deer, the antlers are flattened with the first and second ("bez") tines noticeably far apart.
 The antlers can have up to seven tines, which all lie in the same plane.
 They are shed annually in March, reaching their full length by late summer.
 Other distinctive features include longer ears than most other deer, lined with white hair, and large metatarsal and preorbital glands.
 The hooves are broad and heavy, with unusually long dewclaws.
 The tail is short, at 12 to 13 cm in length.

-Thorold's deer has a number of physical and physiological adaptations to its high altitude environment.
+Thorold's deer has a number of physical and physiological adaptations to its high-altitude environment.
 The short legs and broad hooves make it an agile climber, able to use steep mountainous terrain to escape predators.
-Their nasal cavities are unusually large, allowing them to breathe in rarified high altitude air, while the thick hair protects against the cold.
-The red blood cells in this species are smaller than average for similarly sized mammals, and are very numerous, both features that increase its ability to take up limited amounts of oxygen.
+Their nasal cavities are unusually large, allowing them to breathe in rarified high-altitude air, while the thick hair protects against the cold.
+The red blood cells in this species are smaller than average for similarly sized mammals.
+They are very numerous, both features that increase its ability to take up limited amounts of oxygen.